Federated Optimization in Heterogeneous Networks: : Convergence Analysis

 \begin{remark}[Comparison with SGD] We note that \fedprox achieves the same asymptotic convergence guarantee as SGD: Under the bounded variance assumption, for small $\epsilon$, if we replace $B_\epsilon$ with its upper-bound in Corollary \ref{coro: bounded_var_sim} and choose $\mu$ large enough, the iteration complexity of \fedprox when the subproblems are solved exactly and $F_k(\cdot)$'s are convex is $O(\frac{L\Delta}{\epsilon} + \frac{L\Delta\sigma^2}{\epsilon^2})$, the same as SGD \cite{ghadimi2013stochastic}. \end{remark}

-To help provide context for the rate in Theorem~\ref{coro: conv_FEDPROX}, we compare it with SGD in the convex case in Remark~\ref{rem:sgd}.
-In general, our analysis of \fedprox does not provide better convergence rates than classical distributed SGD (without local updating)---even though \fedprox possibly performs more work locally at each communication round.
+To provide context for the rate in Theorem~\ref{coro: conv_FEDPROX}, we compare it with SGD in the convex case in Remark~\ref{rem:sgd}.
+In general, our analysis of \fedprox does not yield convergence rates that improve upon classical distributed SGD (without local updating)---even though \fedprox possibly performs more work locally at each communication round.
 In fact, when data are generated in a non-identically distributed fashion, it is possible for local updating schemes such as \fedprox to perform worse than distributed SGD.
 Therefore, our theoretical results do not necessarily demonstrate the superiority of \fedprox over distributed SGD; rather, they provide sufficient (but not necessary) conditions for \fedprox to converge.
 Our analysis is the first we are aware of to analyze any federated (i.e., with local-updating schemes and low device participation) optimization method for Problem~\eqref{eq:obj} in heterogeneous settings.

-Finally, we note that the previous analyses assume no systems heterogeneity and use the same $\gamma$ for all devices and at all iterations.
-However, they can be easily extended to allow for $\gamma$ to vary by device and by iteration (as in Definition \ref{def: variable_inexactness}), which corresponds to allowing devices to perform variable amounts of work locally determined by the local systems conditions.
-We provide the convergence rate accounting for variable $\gamma$'s below. \begin{corollary}[Convergence: Variable $\gamma$'s] Assume the functions $F_k$ are non-convex, $L$-Lipschitz smooth, and there exists $L_- > 0$, such that $\nabla^2 F_k\succeq -L_- \mathbf{I}$, with $\bar{\mu} \eqdef \mu-L_->0$.
+Finally, we note that the previous analyses assume no systems heterogeneity and use the same $\gamma$ for all devices and iterations.
+However, we can extend them to allow for $\gamma$ to vary by device and by iteration (as in Definition \ref{def: variable_inexactness}), which corresponds to allowing devices to perform variable amounts of work as determined by the local systems conditions.
+We provide convergence results with variable $\gamma$'s below. \begin{corollary}[Convergence: Variable $\gamma$'s] Assume the functions $F_k$ are non-convex, $L$-Lipschitz smooth, and there exists $L_- > 0$, such that $\nabla^2 F_k\succeq -L_- \mathbf{I}$, with $\bar{\mu} \eqdef \mu-L_->0$.
 Suppose that $w^t$ is not a stationary solution and the local functions $F_k$ are $B$-dissimilar, i.e. $B(w^t)\leq B$.
 If $\mu$, $K$, and $\gamma_k^t$ in Algorithm \ref{alg:FEDPROX} are chosen such that \medmuskip=1mu \thinmuskip=1mu \thickmuskip=1mu

 then at iteration $t$ of Algorithm \ref{alg:FEDPROX}, we have the following expected decrease in the global objective: where $S_t$ is the set of $K$ devices chosen at iteration $t$ and $\gamma_t=\max_{k \in S_t}~{\gamma_k^t}$. \end{corollary}